stackbit-projects/magenta-olive-bbe06/src/pages/index.md

             style: secondary
       - title: Digital marketing
         content: >
-          Having an online presence is more important than ever for businesses.
-          Utilizing the right online marketing strategies to ensure your website is targeting the right target.
+          Having an online presence is more important than ever for businesses nowadays.
+Utilizing the right online marketing strategies to increase traffic and ensure your website is targeting the right audience.
         align: left
         image: images/noun_SEO_526670 (1).png
         image_alt: Feature 2 placeholder image